Who We Are and What We Do

 - Geneology.com: from the makers of Family Tree Maker software

 - GenSource: Advanced Resources for Successful Geneology

-If you are trying to gather information about someone who was a minister or mission worker in the Presbyterian Church, you can also contact the Department of History in Philadelphia.
-Their telephone number is (215) 627-1852.
-Or you can send mail to: Presbyterian Historical Society (formerly the Department of History), 425 Lombard Street, Philadelphia, PA 19147.
-Their website provides additional information about their services, but they do not accept email requests at this time.
+If you are trying to gather information about someone who was a minister or mission worker in the Presbyterian Church, you can also contact the Presbyterian Historical Society in Philadelphia.
+Their telephone number is 215-627-1852.
+Or you can send mail to: Presbyterian Historical Society, 425 Lombard Street, Philadelphia, PA 19147.
+Their website provides additional information about their reference services, and you can submit a request online.

 Data from the Presbyterian Panel, Comparative Statistics, and Clerks Annual Questionnaire are available for use by presbyteries, synods, and congregations.
 In addition, we are willing to make these data available to researchers interested in conducting secondary analyses.